Former Florida, NFL star Reche Caldwell fatally shot

 TAMPA, Fla.
-(AP) — Reche Caldwell, the former University of Florida and NFL receiver, was fatally shot Saturday night in his hometown.
+(AP) — Former Florida and NFL receiver Reche Caldwell was fatally shot Saturday night in his hometown.

 Caldwell’s mother, Deborah, did not return phone messages left by The Associated Press on Sunday, but confirmed her son’s death to the Tampa Bay Times.